udacity/ud615/labs/rolling-out-updates.md

 Kubernetes makes it easy to rollout updates to your applications using the builtin rolling update mechanism.
 In this lab you will learn how to:

-* modify deployments to tigger rolling updates
+* Modify deployments to tigger rolling updates
-* pause and resume an active rolling update
+* Pause and resume an active rolling update
-* rollback a deployment to a previous revision
+* Rollback a deployment to a previous revision

 ## Tutorial: Rollout a new version of the Auth service